Scale: 1 / 48

 Tiger units that participated were Panzergrenadier Division "Großdeutschland", s.Pz.Abt.503, s.Pz.Abt.505, SS Panzergrenadier Division LSSAH, SS Panzergrenadier Division "Das Reich", and SS Panzergrenadier Division "Totenkopf".
 On paper they had a total of 151 Tigers between them.
 The number of Tigers lost in combat during the operation is reported as 18.

-Whatever this kit may be called, there is no canonical "Kursk" version of the Tiger.
-The battle of Kursk involved Tigers built over the previous 8 months, with many differences between them.
+Despite the name of this kit, there was no canonical "Kursk" version of the Tiger.
+The battle of Kursk involved every version of Tiger built over the previous 8 months.

 My ongoing review and comments;